March 23, 2023

 Surf Dive La Jolla Shores is also on the main drag.
 Similar to Everyday, they offer both private and group lessons up to five people year-round.
 Surf Diva La Jolla Shores also hosts their own version of half and full day surf camps, but year-round instead of summer only.

-Surf Diva, a popular surf shop at the shore in La Jolla
+Surf Diva, a popular surf shop along La Jolla Shores beach.

 Either way, you can’t go wrong with either of these shops giving beach surf lessons in La Jolla Shores.
 If you are looking for a lesson in North County San Diego, try booking a private lesson with me.